v-rob/minetest/doc/lua_api.md

 but for now this feature is limited to the ability to override Luanti's default fonts via mods.
 It is recommended that this only be used by game mods to set a look and feel.

+Warning: Currently the Luanti client does not support reading kerning information from the OpenType `GPOS` table, but only the older `kern` table.
+This can cause modern fonts not to render correctly in Luanti.

 The stems (file names without extension) are self-explanatory:

 * Regular variants: